Arizona Game & Fish Department Helping Wildlife That Go Moo

 Other Questionable HPC Grants

-Many HPC grants for projects on public land ranches have helped fund a variety of different types of water projects that were justified with claims they would help both cattle and wildlife.
+Many HPC grants for projects on public land ranches have helped to fund a variety of different types of water projects that were justified with claims they would help both cattle and wildlife.
 But, as shown by the Cartwright project, some of them provided little, if any, net benefit to the local wildlife.

 Also, there have been HPC grants for projects which benefited ranches that used holistic resource management (HRM) grazing systems, which have been discredited by scientific research, and can be particularly damaging when implemented on arid lands.

+The Arizona Department of Environmental Quality (ADEQ) has disbursed many grants for these types of projects, purportedly to reduce nonpoint source pollution downstream.
 In 2015 ADEQ awarded the Arizona Game and Fish Department with Water Quality Improvement Grant (WQIG) #EV15-0005 for $412,000.
 Game and Fish provided $274,666 in matching funds to get the grant, and that included $35,000 of HPC money.
 (The matching funds they provided also included $135,000 from the Department’s Heritage Fund.)
 The Department likely used most of this ADEQ grant money for tree removal projects.

 Then in 2020 the Department received WQIG #EV-19-0010 from ADEQ for $109,176 to remove mesquite trees from the Altar Valley, in the Sonoran Desert southwest of Tucson.
 The project record didn’t specify the sources of the matching funds the Department provided to get the grant, although it mentioned they could include “AZGFD state funding.”
 The Department had previously approved two HPC grants, #17-525 for $15,000, and #18-521 for $50,000, to kill mesquite trees in this area on the Santa Margarita Ranch.
 These grants were justified as creating more pronghorn antelope habitat, as this game species prefers open spaces.